sweetyhvh/Basic-brute-in-CSharp/README.md

 # Basic-brute-in-CSharp
-Simple Brute-force to see how Brute-force works
+Simple Brute-force to see how Brute-force works | Educational Purpose

 # Requirements
 .Net Framework 5